astroshot/solution/README.md

 ## Introduction

-This is not a web project, just a local Java basic coding test using Spring and Junit4.
+This is not a web project, just a Java basic programing test using Spring and Junit4.

+Idea is recommended to open this project.

 ## Dependence